ESA99/DL_meadow_orchards/README.md

 ## Methods
 Performed in R using reticulate, keras3 and tensorflow.

-Data input: DOP 2023 and DLM of North Rhine-Westphalia (Germany) as well as the vgg16 pretrained model.
+Data input: DOP 2023 and DLM of North Rhine-Westphalia (Germany) as well as the vgg16 pretrained U-Net model.

+11 AOI´s including a traditional orchard.
+Create a mask for every AOI indicating T/F.

 Data augmentation:
-  - subsetting the image into tiles of the size 128x128
+  - subsetting the image into tiles of the size 448x448
   - Flipping and mirroring the images to raise the number of training data

 Train the model:
-  - creating a new model and training it with true and false data (images)
-  - combining that model with a pre trained model (vgg16), using the first 15 layer for edge and structure detection
+  - pre trained model (vgg16), using the first 15 layer for edge and structure detection

 ## Results

-For now the model prdicts everything as 0, meaning no meadow orchard.
-This is due to a disbalnace of training data (72.000 F to 71 T)
+Model gives a prediction per tile (448x448 subset) that can be reassambled to a map displaying the probability for the presence of a traditional orchard.
+Workflow is operating as hoped, the output however does not show reliable results as no spatial patterns can be recognised.